Messina - Villa San Giovanni

 Ferries to Italy

-Caronte & Tourist provide 53 sailings daily, 368 sailings weekly.
+There are around 361 weekly sailings from Messina to Villa San Giovanni.
+Caronte & Tourist NCI provide up to 53 sailings per day.
 Please keep in mind that ferry timetables often increase during the high season.

-The first ferry leaves Messina Port at approximately 00:40 and the last ferry leaves at approximately 23:20.
+The first ferry leaves Messina at approximately 00:40 and the last ferry leaves at approximately 23:20.
 Ferry schedules can vary by operator and season.

-The fastest ferry from Messina to Villa San Giovanni is with Caronte & Tourist in 20 minutes.
+The fastest ferry from Messina to Villa San Giovanni is with Caronte & Tourist NCI in 20 minutes.

-The fastest ferries from Messina to Villa San Giovanni usually cost around $56.18.
+The fastest ferries from Messina to Villa San Giovanni usually cost around $56.

 Unfortunately, pets are not allowed on ferries from Messina to Villa San Giovanni.
+Please look for alternative routes that accommodate pets onboard.

-The price of a ferry from Messina to Villa San Giovanni can vary between $9.03 and $100.07 depending on the operator, season and whether you are travelling with a vehicle.
-The average price of a foot passenger is $9.02, with prices ranging from $5 and $21.
-The average price of a car passenger is $83.11, with prices ranging from $44 and $100.
+The price of a ferry from Messina to Villa San Giovanni can vary between $3 and $107 depending on the operator, season and whether you are travelling with a vehicle.
+The average price of a foot passenger is $11, prices can range from $3 and $55.
+The average price with a car is $65.
+Car prices can range from $9 and $86.
+Prices may vary for other vehicle types.
 All ferry prices can change from season to season.
-Please be aware that prices do not include booking fees.
-1 April 2025

 Find cheap ferry tickets using our deal finder.
 It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Villa San Giovanni ferry.

-The best way to travel from Messina to Villa San Giovanni is by ferry.
+The best way to get from Messina to Villa San Giovanni is by ferry.
 With 53 sailings per day, you are bound to find a suitable ferry crossing to suit your needs.
 However, there are alternative routes to explore if you require additional flexibility.

 More routes than anyone else.